namitdeb739/tp/docs/UserGuide.md

 * Unarchive the tenant at the specified `INDEX`.
 * `INDEX`index refers to the index number in the archived tenant list.
 * `INDEX` **must be a positive integer** 1, 2, 3, …​
-* Unarchiving works from both the dsiplayed active list and the displayed archive list.
+* Unarchiving works from both the displayed active list and the displayed archive list.

 Examples: